-There are a number of theories that have been proposed to explain how and why ents occur.
-Accident causation models were originally developed in order to assist e who had to investigate occupational accidents, so that such accidents could be tigated effectively.
-Knowing how accidents are caused is also useful in a proactive in order to identify what types of failures or errors generally cause accidents, and so 1 can be taken to address these failures before they have the chance to occur.
+There are a number of theories that have been proposed to explain how and why accidents occur.
+Accident causation models were originally developed in order to assist people who had to investigate occupational accidents, so that such accidents could be investigated effectively.
+Knowing how accidents are caused is also useful in a proactive sense in order to identify what types of failures or errors generally cause accidents, and so action can be taken to address these failures before they have the chance to occur.